A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Motivations and problem formulation

 where:

-Here, the only modification to the elasticity equation from the standard form is that to account for the toughness of the material at the crack tip $K_{Ic}$ is being a function of a position of the crack tip (or equivalently here on the fracture length).
+Here, the only modification to the elasticity equation from the standard form is to account for $K_{Ic}(L)$ being the toughness of the material at the crack tip, and thus dependent on the position of the tip (or equivalently here on the fracture length).
 Note that the first term, which we label $w_1 (t,x)$, describes the effect of the (viscous) fluid pressure on the fracture walls, while the second term $w_2 (t,x)$ describes an impact of the material toughness.